 Birmingham Realtors – show clients how to purchase and keep money in the retirement fund! – a Reverse Mortgage used to buy a home.
 You may think its way to hard and takes too long, but we can close just like a traditional loan in a month!
 Scott Underwood and Reverse Mortgage Alabama can complete these loans in a month!!

 Reverse Mortgage Purchase is a highly successful program and provides a wonderful opportunity to people who are 62 years or older to move to a home more suitable for aging.
 Perhaps living closer to family members and services or a single level home or an active adult community will be the best choice!
+A few examples are a couple lived in Clanton and wanted to move to Pelham to be closer to grandchildren and better hospitals.
+Another was a lady who lived in a house to large in CenterPoint and wanted to be able to buy a house she couldn’t have afforded in Trussville.

 The reverse mortgage (HECM) purchase option allows you to minimize your cash requirement (and keep more money in your retirement savings), get more home for your money and have no mortgage payments to make.
 Why take money from taxable retirement income when you can get down payment money from the reverse mortgage and not have to pay income taxes on it?
 Keep your money in your investments and let it continue to grow and maximize your funds.